 In verse 18, you read: al cjolè la piere (he took the stone) che al veve poiât il cjâf (with which he had supported his head) e le metè in pîts usance un colonel (and he set it afoot as a pillar) e le ongè parsore vie cul vueli (and anointed it on top with oil).
 To smear, to daub, to anoint (with oil) is expressed in Friulian with the verb unzi (found in the text as ongi); unzi cul vueli or ongi cul vueli means to cover in oil, to smear with oil, to anoint with oil, etc. The anointing of the stone with oil was a symbolic gesture meant to consecrate the spot where God had manifested himself to Jacob.

-Friulian vocabulary from verses 19-22: clamâ (to call), prime (before, previously), un avôt (vow), fâ un avôt (to make a vow), jessi de mê bande (to be on my side, to be with me), tignî vuardât (to keep, to guard; literally, to keep guarded), il viaç (journey, voyage), lassâ mancjâ (to allow to lack, to let go without), il toc di pan (piece of bread), la munture (attire, garment; also expressed as monture), taponâsi (to cover oneself), dâ la gracie di (to make the concession of), tornâ san e salf (to return safe and sound), paiâ (to pay), fin tal ultin (for everything), la decime (one tenth).
+Friulian vocabulary from verses 19-22: clamâ (to call), prime (before, previously), un avôt (vow), fâ un avôt (to make a vow), jessi de mê bande (to be on my side, to be with me), tignî vuardât (to keep, to guard; literally, to keep guarded), il viaç (journey, voyage), lassâ mancjâ (to allow to lack, to let go without), il toc di pan (piece of bread), la munture (attire, garments; also expressed as monture), taponâsi (to cover oneself), dâ la gracie di (to make the concession of), tornâ san e salf (to return safe and sound), paiâ (to pay), fin tal ultin (for everything), la decime (one tenth).
 Name: Luz (Luz).

 In verse 20, you can understand se Diu […] mi ten vuardât tal viaç che o stoi fasint as meaning if God keeps me protected on this journey that I am undertaking.
 Fasint is the present participle of fâ; o stoi fasint means I am doing, I am making and is used here as part of the expression fâ un viaç (to make a trip, to undertake a journey, etc.).